How Raising 6 Biracial Children Opened Robert de Niro’s Eyes

 Given Robert is in his late seventies, the press isn’t flocking to cover him as they used to.
 Therefore, the public, by and large, don’t have a lot of insight into his personal life, which has been as complicated, surprising, and turbulent as his on-screen roles.

-Many people may also hold certain stereotypes about Robert’s demeanor, attitude, and parenting style purely due to his age.
-However, if you take a closer look into Robert’s marriages and his children, you might understand that the stereotyping and the assumptions don’t do anyone any favors.
+Many people may also hold certain stereotypes about Robert’s demeanour, attitude, and parenting style purely due to his age.
+However, if you take a closer look into Robert’s marriages and his seven children, you might understand that the stereotyping and the assumptions don’t do anyone any favours

 Like any other parent, Robert is trying to make sense of an ever-changing world and what it means for his children, all of whom are in different stages of their lives and face unique challenges accordingly.
 By examining Robert’s evolution as a father, we could pick up a lesson or two on how we interact with our parents and children.

-Robert has six children from 3 different relationships
+De Niro has 7 children from four different relationships

 Raphael was a child actor for a few years, appearing in films that featured his father, such as Awakenings and Raging Bull.
 He attended New York University but did not graduate.
 In 2003, he received his real estate broker’s license and was so successful in selling houses that he was one of the top ten sellers at his firm Douglas Ellison for multiple years.